 The problem with the English is that we’ve invaded (and been invaded by) so many countries that our language has ended up with a mish-mash of spelling rules.

-There are lists of spelling rules out there (including a good one at www.dyslexia.org), but I thought I’d put down what I think are the most useful ones.
+There are lots of lists of spelling rules on the web, but I thought I’d put down what I think are the most useful ones.

 - I before E except after C when the sound is /ee/.

 This is the most famous rule of English spelling, but there are still exceptions!
 Hence, we write achieve with -ie- in the middle but also ceiling, with -ei- in the middle, as the /ee/ sound comes after the letter c.
 The most common exceptions are weird and seize.

 - If you want to know whether to double the consonant, ask yourself if the word is like dinner or diner.

 One of the most common problems in spelling is knowing when to double a consonant.
 A simple rule that helps with a lot of words is to ask yourself whether the word is more like dinner or diner.
 Diner has a long vowel sound before a consonant and then another vowel (ie vowel-consonant-vowel, or VCV).
 Words with this long vowel sound only need one consonant before the second vowel, eg shiner, fiver and whiner.
 However, dinner has a short first vowel and needs two consonants to ‘protect’ it (ie vowel-consonant-consonant-vowel, or VCCV).
 If the word is like dinner, you need to double the consonant, eg winner, bitter or glimmer.
 Just bear in mind that this rule doesn’t work with words that start with a prefix (or a group of letters added to the front of a word), so it’s disappoint and not dissapoint.

 - If the word has more than one syllable and has the stress on the first syllable, don’t double any final consonant, eg focusing, not focussing.